FilippovVladislav/frontend-gulp/README_ENG.md

 # frontend-gulp

 This project is for build automation using Gulp.
 The goal of the project is to simplify the development process by automating tasks such as Sass file compilation, CSS minification, image optimization, JavaScript bundling, SVG sprite creation, and more.

 ## Dependencies

 ### Installed dependencies

 - **@fancyapps/ui**: A lightweight and modern plugin for displaying modals and lightboxes.
 - **del**: A utility for removing files and directories.
 - **esbuild**: A fast bundler and JavaScript minifier.
+- **fluent-ffmpeg** is used for compressing video files, converting formats, and other video and audio processing tasks.
 - **globby**: A library for working with file paths and patterns.
 - **gulp-esbuild**: A Gulp plugin to use esbuild for bundling and minifying JavaScript.
 - **imagemin**: A plugin for image optimization.